openebs/openebs/README.md

 ##Installation and Getting Started
 OpenEBS can be setup in few easy steps either on Physical Machines or VMs.
 Please follow our [Getting Started](docs/getting-started.md) documentation

-##License
-OpenEBS is developed under Apache 2.0 License at the project level.
-Some components of the project are derived from other opensource projects like Nomad, Longhorn and are distributed under their respective licenses.

 ##Source Code
 This is a meta-repository for OpenEBS.
 The source code is located in other repositories under openebs organization, which majority of it under:
 - Storage Orchestration; Maya Master :  https://github.com/openebs/maya